 4.1 The proposal is for the comprehensive redevelopment of the site through a retail-led, mixed use development.
 It is proposed that this would be achieved through the demolition (some of which would be in the Central Croydon Conservation Area), alteration, refurbishment and retention of existing buildings/structures and the erection of new buildings/structures to provide a range of town centre uses.
-The proposed uses include retail and related uses (Use Class A1-A5), leisure (Use Class D2), residential (Use Class C3), office (Use Class B1), community facilities (Use Class D1), potential student housing (sui generis) or hotel (Use Class C1), open space and public realm, alteration of existing and creation of new basement areas, multi-storey car parking, underground servicing, alteration to existing and creation facilities, infrastructure and associated facilities, together with any required temporary works or structures required by the development.
+The proposed uses include retail and related uses (Use Class A1-A5), leisure (Use Class D2), residential (Use Class C3), office (Use Class B1), community facilities (Use Class D1), potential student housing (sui generis) or hotel (Use Class C1), open space and public realm, alteration of existing and creation of new basement areas, multi-storey car parking, underground servicing, alteration to existing and creation of new vehicular and pedestrian access into the site, utility and energy generation facilities, infrastructure and associated facilities, together with any required temporary works or structures required by the development.